Menu

 • Stay safe.
 Sanitizing (with bromine, usually) is how you get rid of the harmful bacteria that quickly build up in an inflatable hot tub.
 You need to sanitize the water to keep it safe.

 • Test your water.
-The pH levels of your inflatable hot tub need to be balanced at around 7.2 to 7.6.
-If it’s too high, your sanitizer won't be as effective; too low, and the water becomes more acidic and may irritate your skin.
+The pH level of your inflatable hot tub needs to be balanced at around 7.2 to 7.6.
+If it’s too high, your sanitizer won't be as effective.
+If it’s too low, the water becomes more acidic and may irritate your skin.
 Test your water regularly to keep it properly balanced.

 • Add tennis balls.
 Tennis balls can absorb oil in your water.
 They provide an easy way to help keep your hot tub clean.

 • Clean everything.
-When scrubbing down your inflatable hot tub, don't forget to wash the cover.
+When scrubbing your inflatable hot tub, remember to wash the cover.

 • Drain it.
-If you use your inflatable hot tub frequently, there's a good chance you will need to change the water more often than every three or four months.
+If you use your inflatable hot tub frequently, you will likely need to change the water more often than every three or four months.
 Check your owner's manual for recommendations.

 • Make a schedule.
 Whether you use a physical calendar or an app, set and stick to a cleaning schedule so your water is always at its best.